 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes) to favor liberal causes.
 These sources are generally trustworthy for information, but may require further investigation.
 See all Left-Center sources.

 Factual Reporting: HIGH

-Formed in 1996, Foreign Policy In Focus is a project of the Institute for Policy Studies (launched 1963), which is an American progressive think tank based in Washington, D.C. and it has been described as one of the five major, independent think tanks in Washington.
+Formed in 1996, Foreign Policy In Focus is a project of the Institute for Policy Studies (launched 1963), which is an American progressive think tank based in Washington, D.C., and it has been described as one of the five major independent think tanks in Washington.
 They describe themselves on their about page as a “Think Tank Without Walls,” and their goal is “FPIF aims to amplify the voice of progressives and to build links with social movements in the U.S. and worldwide.”

 Foreign Policy in Focus is owned by the Institute for Policy Studies and is transparent in its funding.